-Entry requirements are specified separately for each programme in the relevant programme information document which you can access via the green button on the course vacancy tables.
-It is vital that you look in the programme document to check the specific entry requirements for the courses you wish to apply for.
-The programme documents also include a section describing the sort of person we are looking for.
+Entry requirements are specified separately for each programme in the course information document which you can access via the button linked to each course in our vacancy table.
+It is vital that you check the specific entry requirements for the courses you wish to apply for.

 For all our courses you need to have an honours degree, but it is OK to apply in your final degree year – any offer would simply be conditional upon you getting a degree at a specific level before the course commences.

 Note: if you did your degree some time ago, or the subject of your degree is not the same as the subject of the course, your subject knowledge may need enhancement.
-Subject knowledge is assessed at interview and if appropriate an offer may be made subject to you completing a specified free Subject Knowledge Enhancement (SKE) course to be completed before the teacher training programme starts.
-These vary in length (commonly 8 weeks, sometimes 16 weeks), and some are online and others face to face.
+Subject knowledge is assessed at interview and if appropriate an offer may be made subject to you completing a specified free Subject Knowledge Enhancement (SKE) course, to be completed before the teacher training programme starts.
+These vary in length (commonly 8 weeks, sometimes 16 weeks or even more), and some are online and others face to face.
 SKEs are not available in all subjects but anyone thinking that they might need one is advised to apply early in the (academic) recruitment year.

 Commonly there are no requirements for specific A-levels but these are of greater significance where your degree is not an exact match for the course subject.
-Fpr example if you have an engineering degree and you wish to apply for maths teacher training, you would need at least a B at maths A-level.
-It is always helpful to list your A Level qualifications in your application, whether or not they are specified as a strict entry requirement.
+For example if you have an engineering degree and you wish to apply for maths, you would need at least a B at maths A-level.
+It is always helpful to list your A-Level qualifications in your application, whether or not they are specified as a strict entry requirement.

 For all secondary programmes you must have GCSE Maths and GCSE English Language at C or above (or Grade 5) – or the equivalent of that.
-Some secondary programmes specify the need for at least 5 GCSEs or equivalent.
-If you don't meet this requirement, see further guidance in our tab 'Overseas Qualifications and Equivalency Tests'
+If you don't meet this requirement, you will need to take an equivalency test for the GCSE that you are missing - see further guidance in our tab 'Overseas Qualifications and Equivalency Tests'

 Those who studied abroad